Puerto Rico may be small but it is also perfectly formed when it comes to incredible attractions.

 From north to south, east to west, mountains to beaches, the Atlantic Ocean to the Caribbean Sea, here are the best road trips in Puerto Rico.

-1. Cruise the Atlantic coastline along Route 681
+1. Atlantic coastline along Route 681

-Best route for dramatic coastline
+Best for dramatic coastline

-Barceloneta–Arecibo; 11.5 miles
+Approximate distance: 11.5 miles

 The northern coastal roads of Barceloneta and Arecibo offer easy drives by the seascapes of the rugged, dramatic Atlantic shore.
 Start your journey on Route 684 north and follow the farmlands along the river until the road becomes coastal Route 681.

-Make a quick pit stop at Rolyn’s seafood kiosk, known for manta-ray empanadillas (turnovers), as you make your way to La Cueva del Indio (the Indian Cave).
+Make a quick pit stop at Rolyn’s seafood kiosk, known for manta-ray empanadillas (turnovers), as you make your way to Cueva del Indio (the Indian Cave).
 Listed on the National Register of Historic Places and featured in movies including Pirates of the Caribbean, this seaside grotto has Taino petroglyphs dating back nearly a millennium.

 End your day in Islote, where countless bars look out over the sea and afford ideal spots to take in the sunset with a refreshing drink in hand.